When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-Finishing kit is all made of alloy and is TransX branded components.
+The finishing kit is all made of alloy and is TransX branded components.
 From the seat post through to the stem and handlebars.

 The saddle is made by Velo and is of nice quality.
 I would say that the average commuter would probably want to swap this saddle out for something a bit more comfortable for regular usage.
-It’s fine for mild cross country riding, or short distances.
+It’s fine for mild cross-country riding or short distances.

-The frame on the Ebco is made of high quality 6061-T6 alloy with internal cable routing.
+The frame on the Ebco is made of high-quality 6061-T6 alloy with internal cable routing.
 It has a fairly relaxed geometry, which is in keeping with its recreational / commuter leanings.